ashleyyvonne/dac-purple-teaming-workshop/Shared-Instance-Lab-Guide.md

 ___________________________________________________

-## Lab 2 - Data Onboarding, Packs & Detected Admin Console Access
+## Lab 2 - Detect Successful Okta Admin Console Login

 In this exercise, we will write a new detection using what we have learned.
 If we look at Okta's authentication logs, no indicator states that the user is an administrator.
 However, once an admin signs in, they are directed to the admin console, which Okta logs as a separate event.

 Actions to perform:

-1. The facilitator will log out of a Developer Okta instance and back in to generate data that will stream to Panther.
+1. The facilitator will log out of a Okta Developer instance and back in to generate data that will stream into Panther.
 2. In the Panther Console, navigate to Investigate > Search and search for recent Okta event logs.
     * All Data
     * Under "All Tables" select Okta SystemLog